victordupreez0/formative_one_spacex/README.md

 ## Development Process

 ### Highlights
-Some things i'm really proud of is the featued launch section on the home page, and the imagery over the whole page looks pretty good.
+Some things i'm really proud of is the featued launch section on the home page, and the imagery over the whole page looks pretty decent.

 ### Challenges
 Because this was my first React project, there were a lot of new concepts and features that provided a bit of a learning curve.
+The search functionality proved to be difficult to get right using the GET method, but works perfectly with POST, I should look into more advanced searches using the GET method.
 ## Demo

 Insert gif or link to demo